DNS Policies Only

 There's no reason to proxy requests to domains that are already known to be safe or bad.
 Umbrella’s intelligent proxy only routes the requests for risky domains for deeper inspection.

-Note: Umbrella does not proxy traffic on non-standard ports for web traffic.
+Note: The intelligent proxy does not proxy traffic on non-standard ports for web traffic.

 When enabling the intelligent proxy, we highly recommend also selecting SSL Decryption, which broadens the scope of your protection.
-As well, with SSL Decryption selected, you can create a list of content categories to exclude from being sent to the intelligent proxy.
+With SSL Decryption selected, you can also create a list of content categories to exclude from being sent to the intelligent proxy.
 The SSL Decryption feature allows the intelligent proxy to decrypt and inspect traffic that's sent over HTTPS.

 You must install the Cisco Umbrella root certificate on computers that are using SSL decryption for the intelligent proxy.
-Umbrella inspects URL and domain names found on our "grey" list and blocks these HTTPS URLs if they're considered malicious in our ruleset.
+When you enable SSL decryption, the intelligent proxy inspects URLs and unknown domains and blocks these HTTPS URLs if they're considered malicious in your DNS policies.
 These uncategorized sites can include popular sites, such as file-sharing services.
 While many uncategorized sites contain perfectly harmless URLs, these sites can potentially host malware on certain specific URLs.
 In this case, Umbrella considers the site uncategorized and proxies the site for users even if they're acting in good faith.

 Without the root certificate, when your users go to the intelligent proxy service, they receive browser errors and the site is not accessible.
 The browser correctly determines that the traffic is being intercepted (and proxied) by a 'man in the middle', which, in this case, is the Umbrella service.
 Traffic is not decrypted and inspected; instead, the website is unavailable.